German Envoy Shares Amazing Experience Of Train Journey To Karachi - UrduPoint

 German Envoy Shares Amazing Experience Of Train Journey To Karachi

-German Ambassador to Pakistan Bernhard Schlagheck Wednesday shared his amazing experience of train journey and lauded Pakistan Railways for providing quality services for passengers
+German Ambassador to Pakistan Bernhard Schlagheck has shared his amazing experience of train journey and lauded Pakistan Railways for providing quality services to passengers

-ISLAMABAD, (UrduPoint / Pakistan Point News - 29th Jan, 2020 ) :German Ambassador to Pakistan Bernhard Schlagheck Wednesday shared his amazing experience of train journey and lauded Pakistan Railways for providing quality services for passengers.
+ISLAMABAD, (UrduPoint / Pakistan Point News - 30th Jan, 2020 ) :German Ambassador to Pakistan Bernhard Schlagheck has shared his amazing experience of train journey and lauded Pakistan Railways for providing quality services to passengers.

 The envoy formally expressed gratitude to Railways as he had a memorable trip to Karachi.